ravibeta/JavaSamples/LogExceptionExtractor/README.md

-# EventApp
+# LogExceptionExtractor
-an FlinkApplication for audit.log
+a pure FlinkApplication for extracting and collecting a bar chart for exceptions encountered in logs.